I Love Lucy: Premise

 An extended flashback segment in the 1957 episode "Lucy Takes a Cruise to Havana" of The Lucille Ball–Desi Arnaz Show filled in numerous details of how Lucy and Ricky met and how Ricky came to the United States.
 The story, at least insofar as related to newspaper columnist Hedda Hopper, is that the couple met in Havana when Lucy and the Mertzes vacationed there in 1940.
 Despite his being a university graduate and proficient in English, Ricky is portrayed as a driver of a horse-drawn cab who waits for fares at a pier where tourists arrive by ship.
 Ricky is hired to serve as one of Lucy's tour guides, and the two fall in love.
-Having coincidentally also met popular singer, Rudy Vallée, on the cruise ship, Lucy arranges an audition for Ricky, who is hired to be in Vallée's orchestra, thus allowing him to emigrate to the United States on the very ship on which Lucy and the Mertzes were returning.
+Having coincidentally also met popular singer Rudy Vallée on the cruise ship, Lucy arranges an audition for Ricky, who is hired to be in Vallée's orchestra, thus allowing him to emigrate to the United States on the very ship on which Lucy and the Mertzes were returning.
 Lucy later states that Ricky played for Vallée only one night before being traded to Xavier Cugat's orchestra.

 The extended flashback segment "Lucy Takes a Cruise to Havana" and the story of how Lucy and Ricky met is inconsistent with the season 4 episode "Don Juan and the Starlets".
-At one point in that episode, Lucy, after finding out that she was not invited to join Ricky at a movie premiere, bemoans that she made a mistake fifteen years before when Marion Strong asked her if she would like to go on a blind date with a Cuban drummer, to which she said "yes."
+At one point in that episode, Lucy, after finding out that she was not invited to join Ricky at a movie premiere, bemoans that she made a mistake fifteen years before when her friend Marion Strong asked her if she would like to go on a blind date with a Cuban drummer, to which she said "yes."

 Throughout the series, Lucy is usually found with her best friend, Ethel.
-A former model from Albuquerque, New Mexico, Ethel tries to relive her glory days in vaudeville.
+A former singer and actress in Albuquerque, New Mexico, Ethel tries to relive her glory days in vaudeville.
 Ricky is more inclined to include Ethel in performances at his nightclub because, unlike Lucy, she can sing and dance rather well.

 The show mentions that Ethel's husband, Fred, served in World War I, and lived through the Great Depression.
 As such, in the series, Fred is depicted as being very stingy with money and as being an irascible, no-nonsense type.
 However, he also reveals that he can be a soft touch, especially when it comes to Little Ricky, to whom Fred is both godfather and honorary "uncle."
 Fred can also sing and dance, and he often performs duets with Ethel.

-The Manhattan building they all lived in before their move to Westport, Connecticut during the sixth season, was addressed at a fictional 623 East 68th Street, at first in apartment 4A, then moving to the larger apartment 3B (subsequently re-designated 3D; the Mertzes’ apartment is then numbered 3B), on the Upper East Side of Manhattan.
+The Manhattan building they all lived in before their move to Westport, Connecticut during the sixth season was addressed at a fictional 623 East 68th Street, at first in apartment 4A, then moving to the larger apartment 3B (subsequently re-designated 3D; the Mertzes' apartment is then numbered 3B), on the Upper East Side of Manhattan.
 In actuality, however, the addresses go up only to the 500s before the street terminates at the East River.